 - Before you contact the hardship department, try to have the following ready:

 - a brief description of what caused your financial hardship

-- a copy of your budget (see Step 1)
+- details of your income and main expenses (see Step 1)

 - what you can afford for repayments

-- proof of your income, such as a Centrelink Income Statement or a recent payslip
+- if easily available, proof of your income, such as a Centrelink Income Statement or a recent payslip

-- evidence of why you’re in hardship (such as a copy of a medical certificate)
+- if you have it, evidence of why you’re in hardship (such as a copy of a medical certificate)

 - If you cannot get all of the above ready, don’t worry, still call and discuss your situation.
 It is often possible to make a repayment arrangement immediately over the phone